cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * ChainIDContractReceitpStateRoot= hamt_put()
 ```
 ## A One miner receives GraphSync request from a relay.
-Miner does not know which peer contacting, because of the relay covers the peers.
-Two types of requests: stateRoot and file.
+Miner does not know which peer requesting them, because the relay shields the peers.
+Two types of requests: chainIDContractReceiptStateRoot and file.
 In the random walk on relay, no recursively switching on relay, it relies on top random working, which is based on Kademlia distance.
 ### A.1 for future ContractReceiptStateRoot
 ```
-1. Receive the (genesis address); // this is the chain ID, TAU is 0x0;
+1. Receive the ChainID from a graphRelaySync call
 2. If active on this chain, return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
 ```
-### A.2 For file relay, from a graphSync of a graphRelaySync（ relay, peer, chainID, cid, selector).
+### A.2 For file relay, from a file downloader running a graphRelaySync（ relay, peer, chainID, cid, selector).
-File relay receive request for graphsync on content. graphsyncRelay(peerID, fileroot, selelctor_range). no need to setup connection to peer through relay, since know the peerID and root. file relay will setup connection will peers do a secondary graphysync
-If successful, File relay will log this in
-it will as well response with log root, log is the proof of graph sync history, each new TAU address can get a mininum service from hosts such as 1G, it is configurable in the sendersProfile json.
-File content trie is ***another trie*** called FileRoot in AMT/contractJSON. each member need to pay tau to relay nodes from time to time, or provide seeding service as compenstion. several IPFS relay nodes can belong to one TAU address.
-Tau will use ipfs node private key to proof that relation in txJSON profile.
-For now, the relay service is free.
+File content trie is ***another trie*** called FileRoot in AMT/contractJSON, that is cross chain existing.

 ### B. Collect votings from peers: this process has two modes: miner and non-miner:
 In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
 In the process of voting, the loose coupling along time is good practise to keep the new miners learning without influcence from external.
 This process is for multiple chain, multiple relay and mulitple peers.